zyedidia/micro/runtime/help/commands.md

    the terminal and helps you see which bindings aren't possible and why.
 This is most useful for debugging keybindings.

+* `showkey`: Show the action(s) bound to a given key.
+For example running `> showkey CtrlC` will display `main.(*View).Copy`.
+Unfortuately showkey does not work well for keys bound to plugin actions.
+For those it just shows "LuaFunctionBinding."

 ---

 The following commands are provided by the default plugins: